 You must submit an application for a building permit to the District of Saanich Engineering Services.
 Details about this process may be found at: http://www.saanich.ca/business/development/eng/permits.html BARA urges you to consult with us to determine how your proposal conforms to community guidelines.

 In the first instance, we encourage neighbours to talk to each other about their concerns.
-Where this is not possible, and where the matter involves property scheme restrictions, BARA is prepared to meet with parties to try to resolve concerns.
-In extreme cases, BARA will consider supporting residents in further actions, including legal actions, where there has been a violation of an enforceable planning scheme restriction.
+Where this is not possible, and where the matter involves neighbours within the same statutory building scheme restrictions, BARA is prepared to meet with residents to try to resolve concerns.

 BARA urges residents to adhere to paint colour guidelines for the community.
 We do not keep a palette of “approved” colours per se, as shades and tones change with colour fashions and styles over time.
 We ask that exterior colours blend naturally with the environment.
 A range of neutral colours is acceptable; earth tones, greys, and various shades of brown are preferred in most neighbourhoods.
 All colours should be muted and sharp contrasts avoided.

 Residents planning to repaint or finish the exterior of their home may wish to contact BARA to ascertain if the colour(s) they are considering meet the community guidelines.

 BARA recommends that roofs be constructed of high quality materials with the general appearance of shakes.
 It is the homeowner’s responsibility to ensure that the selected product is compatible with the original structural design.
 While there are a variety of acceptable roofing materials, the following are generally preferred:

 - Shingles of high quality, fiberglass mat or laminated with a high degree of physical and visual profile.